-In 1975, Tatsuno achieved his second dream and he founded his own company, Montbell Co., Ltd. He also became enthusiastic about canoeing and kayaking and won the third annual competition of the Kansai Wildwater kayaking competition.
-In the nearly three decades since, Tatsuno has kayaked numerous rivers including the Trishuli River, the Marsyangdi River, and the Seti River in the Himalayas of Nepal; Kurobe Canyon from the Japan Alps to the Sea of Japan; the Colorado River through Arizona's Grand Canyon; and rivers through the jungles of Costa Rica in Central America.
+In 1975, when he was 28 years old, Tatsuno achieved his second dream when he founded his own company, MontBell Co., Ltd., to manufacture mountaineering clothing and equipment.
+He also became enthusiastic about canoeing and kayaking and won the third annual competition of the Kansai Wildwater kayaking competition.
+In the nearly three decades since, Tatsuno has kayaked numerous rivers including the Trishuli river, the Marsyangdi river, and the Seti river in the Himalayas of Nepal; Kurobe Canyon from the Japan Alps to the Sea of Japan; the Colorado River through Arizona's Grand Canyon; and the river through the jungles of Costa Rica in Central America.

 But Tatsuno's many accomplishments are not limited to just adventuring and running a business.
 He is also deeply involved in social causes.
 In 1991, he founded Paramount Challenge Canoe (a Japanese association promoting canoeing for the disabled) and is very active in education as well.
-He works as a Professor at the Biwako Seikei Sports University; is on the Committee of the Japanese Ministry of Education, Culture, Sports, Science and Technology; As well as the Committee for the Outdoor Education Foundation for Youth.
+He is a professor at the Biwako Seikei Sports University, a member of the Sport Committee of the Japanese Ministry of Education, Culture, Sports, Science and Technology and serving on the committee for the Outdoor Education Foundation for Youth.

 In his free time, Tatsuno can often be found practicing the art of traditional Japanese tea ceremony or playing the Japanese flute.

-- Guide to Kayaking and Canoeing (Yama to Keikoku sya)
+- Guide to Canoeing and Kayaking (Yama to Keikoku sha)

 - Guide to Outdoor Games (NHK)